 The US would arguably score poorly on many ESG criteria

-Take US Treasuries.
+Take the case of US Treasuries.
 The US would arguably score poorly on many ESG criteria: it is one of the world’s biggest polluters, has deep social divisions and high inequality, and is the world’s biggest arms manufacturer.
 At the same time, it is the world’s largest and safest government bond market: exiting it would be inconceivable for many investors.

 Besides, given the size of government bond markets, it has – to date – seemed unclear whether even the biggest investors hold much, if any, sway.
 That is all the truer in an environment where central banks stand determined to mop up any excess supply, as has been the case for over a decade.
+The fine line between making an objective ESG assessment and straying into political territory only adds to the problems facing big global investors with reputations to protect.

 The engagement challenge